miking-lang/syncon/doc.md

 ```

 This (partial tree) is identical to the 2 element list one.
 This inlining operation is exactly equivalent with $\Rightarrow$ from the previous section, we are thus looking for two trees, potentially partial, where one can be obtained by inlining some number of times in the latter.

+Thoughts in progress:

+- might be worth properly formulating the property in the form of these trees
+- The trees themselves can be described by a regular tree language, might be possible to formulate the search in terms of tree automata in some way.

 # References
 Brabrand, Claus, and Jakob G. Thomsen.
 "Typed and Unambiguous Pattern Matching on Strings Using Regular Expressions."
 In Proceedings of the 12th International ACM SIGPLAN Symposium on Principles and Practice of Declarative Programming, 243–254.
 PPDP ’10.
 New York, NY, USA: ACM, 2010. https://doi.org/10.1145/1836089.1836120.